zlodes/php-prometheus-client/README.md

 [![codecov](https://codecov.io/gh/zlodes/php-prometheus-exporter/branch/master/graph/badge.svg?token=ROMQ8VBN0A)](https://codecov.io/gh/zlodes/php-prometheus-exporter)

+## Why?

+* Until now, there was no working Prometheus Exporter for modern PHP
+* Framework-agnostic
+* Almost zero dependencies
+* Ready to use with static analysis tools (Psalm)

 This package gives you an ability to collect and export [Prometheus](https://prometheus.io/) metrics from any modern PHP app.

 Now supports only Counter and Gauge metric types.